-Fast approval loans can be applied for online and are designed to give you a quick decision, and if approved, you may be able to receive the loan on the sameday.
+Fast approval loans can be applied for online and are designed to give you a quick decision, and if approved, you may be able to receive the loan within 10 minutes² after approval.

 We all find ourselves in situations where we need some money, and we need it pretty fast.
 Fast approval loans are just one way to obtain a quick loan for life’s little emergencies.

 A fast approval loan generally takes place online with the borrower applying through the lender’s website.
-The lender makes a reasonably quick decision whether to lend the money and usually you receive the loan on that day if approved.
-In most cases, you can borrow from £100 up to £2500.
+The lender makes a reasonably quick decision whether to lend the money and usually you receive the loan within 10 minutes² after you've been approved.
+In most cases, you can borrow from £50 up to £5000†.

 People use fast approval loans because they need the money quick due to an unexpected situation.
 So, for example, if your boiler breaks over winter or your car breaks down and needs to be repaired.
 All the annoying little scenarios that ironically, always seem to happen at the worst time.
 Fast approval loans can sometimes be offered as short-term loans, or instalment loans.
 This means you can choose to pay back over a comfortable time period mutually agreed by you and the lender.

 The biggest advantage to this type of loan is how quickly you obtain it.
 There’s no waiting around, and you can have the money that day if approved.
 It can be a massive help to people in a time of need where they haven’t budgeted for an unexpected expense.
 You won’t have to wait in line or fill out endless paperwork or even wait longer than a day for your loan to be deposited into your bank.
 You don’t even have to leave the house to apply.
 You can apply straight from your smartphone.
 Many people choose this type of loan because of how quick and easy it is to see if you’ve been accepted.